The Centre for Alternative Technology (CAT)

 Buildings and technical systems at CAT 2013 (ppt)

 Finally (for the time being) here is an assessment of CAT's achievements that began in 1995 and has been updated regularly ever since.
 One of CAT's important slogans is "Failure is the Compost of Success": that we often learn more from innovating, trying and failing, than from following the tried-and-tested.
 So we have traditionally relished "warts 'n all" accounts.
 However the recent failures have been extremely chastening.
-The contrast between the breezy optimism of this next document, and the later comments and evaluations, speaks for itself.
+The contrast between the breezy optimism shown in this next document, and the later comments and evaluations, speaks for itself.
 We are certainly sadder, but are we any the wiser?

 Alternative Technology and Social Organisation in an Institutional Setting PDF 2016